matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 c) Supporting HTTP(S), TCP/SSL, and UDP traffic.
 d) Integrating with GCP’s auto-scaling to dynamically adjust resources based on demand.

-10) Describe how to manage stateful applications in Kubernetes Engine.
+10) Describe how to manage stateful applications in Kubernetes Engine?
 Answer: Managing stateful applications in GKE involves:
 a) Using StatefulSets, which provide unique, persistent identities and stable, persistent storage for each pod.
 b) Implementing persistent volumes that are independent of the lifecycle of a pod to store data.